 1. Fairy Tales: When architecture tells a story

-2) Laka Competition
+2. Laka Competition

 The competition has had esteemed participants and jurors as Toyo Ito of Toyo Ito & associates, Qun Dang of MAD Architects as well as Kiesler Prize winner Yona Friedman.

-3. The Home competition
+3. The Home Competition

 The home competition does just that!

-4. Unfuse moontrip
+4. Unfuse Moontrip

-Unfuse launched moon trip as a competition drawn out for the similar purpose of inspiring young kids and educating them on the field of space exploration.
-The challenge posed by this competition is to design a space centre with kids as its primary user.
-Although, there is no such ‘fantasy’ component to this competition, we thought it would be important to name this one as for one, the idea of space travel is fantasy itself for most of us!
+Unfuse launched a moon trip as a competition drawn out for the similar purpose of inspiring young kids and educating them on the field of space exploration.
+The challenge posed by this competition is to design a space center with kids as its primary user.
+Although there is no such ‘fantasy’ component to this competition, we thought it would be important to name this one as for one, the idea of space travel is fantasy itself for most of us!
 At least till Musk succeeds.

-5. Ideas forward : 24h competition
+5. Ideas Forward: 24h competition

-A big chunk of architects end up being planners and since utopian societies serve as a muse to building architects and planners alike; ideas forward presents 24h competition.
+A big chunk of architects end up being planners and since utopian societies serve as a muse to building architects and planners alike; ideas forward present 24h competition.
 On its 31st edition, it announced its gloriously dramatic subject ‘babel’.
-Babel means a confused noise made by multiple voices but then there us also the tower of babel is a biblical city where God’s plan was to induce multiple languages into the cooperative, monolingual society of builders order to essentially ‘piss people off’ and simmer down the consequence of their ambition.
+Babel means a confused noise made by multiple voices but then there is also the tower of babel is a biblical city where God’s plan was to induce multiple languages into the cooperative, monolingual society of builders in order to essentially ‘piss people off’ and simmer down the consequence of their ambition.